yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/properties.md

 ### Complete declaration

 Under some circumstances, we need to add parameters for the attribute declaration.
-These parameters control the attribute display mode in **attribute inspector** , and the attribute behavior in the serial scene process.
+These parameters control the attribute display mode in **Inspector** , and the attribute behavior in the serial scene process.
 For example:

 ```javascript